 It is just north of one of the switchbacks before the road to trail conversion.
-If you were a pilot, here is what their road map looks like.
+If you were a pilot, here is what your road map would look like....

 Well, today I had a couple hours to get up and back before taking mom to lunch so I climbed up to the 3-stump rest and saw this sign on the switchback.